 The park at Bridal Veil Falls is just 32 hectares in size, so it’s not very big.
 It’s very nice though with trails through the forest.
 The walk from the parking lot to the falls is only about 15 minutes there and back.

 The trail to the waterfall is uphill, but not too steep.
 It follows the river through the forest, making it a pretty walk.
-Bridal Veil Falls makes for a nice place for a break when traveling to and from Vancouver in the direction of Hope and other parts of the interior of BC along the Trans-Canada Highway.
+If you’re traveling to and from Vancouver in the direction of Hope and other parts of the interior, Bridal Veil Falls is a nice place for a break.

 Where is Bridal Veil Falls?